Types of mice in Maine

-Are house mice dangerous?
+Are mice dangerous?

-Damages caused by the house mouse
+Damages caused by mouse

 If you’ve found mouse poop in a drawer, have discovered mice nesting in the attic or found evidence of a problem, please contact Pine State Pest Solutions today.

-House mouse prevention tips
+Mouse prevention tips

 Don’t want a mouse problem in or around your home?
 We don’t blame you, they’re nasty creatures.
 To help prevent a mouse problem, our Maine pest control pros have recommended the following tips:

-Seal cracks in the foundation.
+- Seal cracks in the foundation.

-Place a tight fitting cap on all chimneys.
+- Place a tight fitting cap on all chimneys.
 You should also inspect the chimney and fix any loose or missing roof shingles.

-Caulk gaps found around exterior windows and doors.
+- Caulk gaps found around exterior windows and doors.

-Trim back trees and shrubs from the exterior of your home.
+- Trim back trees and shrubs from the exterior of your home.
 Mice will use their branches to gain easy access to your home.

-Keep tight fitting lids on outdoor trash cans and place them a distance away from the exterior of your home.
+- Keep tight fitting lids on outdoor trash cans and place them a distance away from the exterior of your home.

-Store food in sealed containers and do not leave open containers or food out on the counters for easy access.
+- Store food in sealed containers and do not leave open containers or food out on the counters for easy access.

-Make sure that spills and crumbs are cleaned up quickly and wash dirty dishes regularly.
+- Make sure that spills and crumbs are cleaned up quickly and wash dirty dishes regularly.

-Reduce areas of clutter and routinely remove garbage from your home.
+- Reduce areas of clutter and routinely remove garbage from your home.